WojciechSitarek/CountryApi/README.md

 The API saves the retrieved data in a local H2 database, and then provides it to users, ensuring faster access to information if the data has been previously fetched and stored.

+## Setting up the Project

+To run the project locally, make sure that your environment is set up correctly.
+Follow the steps below:

+### IntelliJ IDEA Configuration

+1. **Install Lombok Plugin**
+   Ensure that the Lombok plugin is installed in your IDE.
+You can install it by going to:
+   - `File` → `Settings` → `Plugins`
+   - Search for "Lombok" and click "Install".

+2. **Enable Annotation Processing**
+   Lombok requires annotation processing to generate code during compile time.
+To enable annotation processing in IntelliJ IDEA:
+   - Navigate to: `Preferences` → `Build, Execution, Deployment` → `Compiler` → `Annotation Processors`.
+   - Make sure the option **Enable annotation processing** is checked.

+3. **Rebuild the Project**
+   After enabling annotation processing, rebuild your project to ensure Lombok annotations are processed correctly.
+You can rebuild the project using:
+   - `Build` → `Rebuild Project`.

 ## Features

 - Retrieve country data based on its ISO code.